Spanish Major Requirements Placement Tests and

 Students who have had three or more years of a language in high school should take a placement test to see where in the elementary/intermediate (101-204) sequence they should begin their language.

-For Spanish contact Dr. Cristina Burgueño (burgueno@Marshall.edu).
 Due to large numbers, Spanish placement exams are offered twice during the semester, on the first day of class and during regular registration for the next semester.
-The first Spanish Placement Exam for Spring Semester 2014 will be given on Friday, November 15, 2013, at 2:00 pm in Smith Hall 429A.
-For further information or to register for this exam, please contact Edna Diane Cole in the Department of Modern Languages (304-696-6730; Smith Hall 711; or firstname.lastname@example.org).
+Contact Dr. Jose Luis Morillo (firstname.lastname@example.org) or Ms. Tracie Wheeler (Wheelertr@marshall.edu) to register for the exam.

 Students who successfully place into a course above 101 can receive up to nine hours back credit for the courses they have placed out of provided that they take and pass with a grade of C or better the next course in the sequence.
 Back credit is awarded only in the semester in which the student takes the next course.

 Students who are native speakers of languages other than those taught by the department can receive a foreign language waiver provided that they can demonstrate speaking, listening, reading and composition skills in that language.
 Students must identify a faculty member on campus, who can aid with the assessment of their skills.
 The chair of Modern Languages will arrange the testing of the student and the notification of the appropriate individuals.
-To request a foreign language waiver, please contact Dr. Caroline A. Perkins (Perkins@Marshall.edu).
+To request a foreign language waiver, please contact Dr. Natsuki Anderson (Andersonn@marshall.edu).